Skip to content

 • be a person normally domiciled in Belarus, Russia or Ukraine who is displaced and/or at risk of persecution, violence or conflict

-• be unable to access or complete higher education in your home country for your chosen master’s degree
+• be unable to access or complete higher education in your home country for your chosen masters degree

-• be ordinarily resident in the UK on 1 September 2023
+• be ordinarily resident in the UK on 1 September 2024

-• be enrolled or intend to enrol on an Open University masters qualification starting in the 2023/24 academic year, starting study in October or November 2023
+• be enrolled or intend to enrol on an Open University masters qualification starting in the 2024/25 academic year, starting study in October or November 2024

 • meet the entry requirements of your chosen masters degree